 In This Issue

-This CWCapital Markets Update focuses on the fundamentals and trends affecting national commercial real estate debt markets.
+In this issue of the CWCapital Markets Update, we focus on the fundamentals and trends affecting national commercial real estate debt markets.
+Our feature reviews 2019’s credit performance and what we can infer about asset class-default trends.
 We synthesize and present information gathered from various industry research, public resources, and our own research.

 - Three trends we are watching

-- The December jobs report noted that the economy continues to grow with 312,000 jobs created in December.
-Employment in the professional and business services category again led with 583,000 jobs created over the past year, leading both healthcare (346,000), and manufacturing (284,000).
-Retail added only 92,000 jobs.
+- The November jobs report noted that the economy continues to grow with 266,000 jobs created.
+Employment in the health care and professional and business services category again led in jobs creation as we may expect.
+Healthcare has added 414,000 jobs over the past 12 months, while professional and technical services added 278,000, while the financial services sector added 116,000 for the same period.

-- Effective rent growth – National average now showing a stronger 3.27% one year growth rate, in line with the 5 year average.
-Multi-family rents grew 4.3% for the year, while retail growth continues to lag at 2.1%.
+- Effective rent growth – National average shows a 1.72% one-year growth rate, the slowest growth rate in the past 5 years.
+Multi-family rents grew 3.1% for the year, while industrial was less than 1% year over year.

-- National property prices for multi-family increased by 7.2% on a rolling 3-year basis, while retail properties lost 2.49%.
-Also on a 3-year basis, retail has lost value per unit nearly every month for the past 2 years.
+- National property prices for multi-family increased by 7.85% on a rolling 3-year basis, while hotel properties showed a 3.3% increase after 6 consecutive months of declines.
+Continuing its macro-decline, retail has lost value per unit (3yr basis) nearly every month for the past 3 years.

 Debt Capital Markets

-- CMBS risk retention pricing – Horizontal subordinates in the 14% area, L-shaped subordinates in the 18% area.
+- CMBS risk retention pricing – Horizontal subordinates in the 14% area, L-shaped subordinates imply pricing of the Non-Rated conduit bonds in the 16%-25% area.

-- Conduit delinquency rates dropped to 1.92% this month.
-Majority of delinquencies remain in 06/07 vintages.
+- Conduit delinquency rates dropped to 1.40% this month, reflecting continued improvement.

 Trends to Watch